lisannesabelis/InternetofThings/README.md

 https://github.com/witnessmenow/Simple-Home-Automation-With-Telegram

 There I found LEDCONTROL.
 Then I went back to the manual I found earlier in the day.
 Also didn't work.
-I've been working on this for 4 hours and I didn't find anything.

-In the end I didn't write a manual, because I never came close to starting.
+Then I tried the manual again.

 These are the sites I visited: https://iotdesignpro.com/projects/telegram-controlled-home-automation-using-esp8266